oi100matheus/oi100matheus/README.md

 </div>

 - 🔭 I’m currently working on Python and Django
-- 🌱 I’m currently learning Js, Python
+- 🌱 I’m currently learning JAVA
 - 👯 I’m looking to collaborate on my girlfriend ❤
 - 🤔 I’m looking for help with Css
 - 💬 Ask me about music XD